-Cell Phone Use
+SAFE WORK PRACTICES Cell Phone Use

-Personal communication devices (cellular phones) are used extensively for the daily work activities.
-Use of this device while driving contributes to motor vehicle incidents as it distracts the driver.
+General - Personal communication devices (cellular phones) are used extensively for daily work activities.
+Use of these devices while driving contributes to motor vehicle incidents as it distracts the driver.

-- 1. If an employee needs to make a phone call while in a motor vehicle it must be done by using blue tooth device only. - 2.
+- 1. If an employee needs to make a phone call while driving a company vehicle it must be done by using blue tooth devices.
+If a blue tooth device is not available, the employee is to pull over and stop when safe to do so to make their phone call. - 2.
 Do not engage in emotional conversations using hands free options while operating a motor vehicle. - 3.
 Never text and drive or use handheld devices while driving.